bcherb2/lmprep/README.md

 ## Use Cases

-- **ML Dataset Preparation**: Organize your training data into a flat structure while preserving context (works especially well with Claude Projects)
+- **Code Analysis**: Organize your code into a flat structure while preserving context (works especially well with Claude Projects)
-- **Code Analysis**: Prepare source code for analysis by LLMs
 - **Document Processing**: Organize and prepare document collections for processing, logs, etc.
 - **Version Control**: Easily create clean snapshots of your codebase for archival in zip format